 Back in university a few years ago, one of my classes played the YouTube clip The Story of Stuff by Annie Leonard at the Story of Stuff Project.
 This 20 minute film was probably the most influential thing that set the ball rolling because it made sense of this larger society we are trapped in: consumerism.
 I have since watched many of their subsequent clips and follow their Facebook page.
 They encompass so much of what this movement is about.

 Wandering through Kikki K one day, a popular stationery and organisational shop in Australia, I came across a book called Paper Flow by MaryAnne Bennie and Brigitte Hinneberg.
 As I slowly got my stuff together, this idea of reducing paper got me inspired.
 Following their tips, within months I had organised my important papers into a system and began sorting and tossing loads more.
 I gave my copy to a friend recently and it helped her too.
 Highly recommended book.

-Their page has a link to Minimalist meet up groups in Australia, UK, Ireland, Canada and the US.
+A polished duo with information packaged across multiple platforms, they have a documentary called Minimalism: A Documentary about the Important Things; multiple books, a successful blog and #1 podcast, and their page has a link to Minimalist meet up groups in Australia, UK, Ireland, Canada and the US.

 From the Minimalists I learned about Joshua Becker, a family guy who runs the blog Becoming Minimalist.